SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 * Securing your own fellowship provides you the most flexibility in terms of research time and topic, I expect early career scholars to write and submit fellowship applications whenever possible.

-## Mentor Expectations

-* I agree to provide guidance, support, and advice to support your academic pursuits and career development.
-I will assist in setting and achieving specific goals related to your graduate program and to your long-term professional aspirations.

-* When you provide me with a draft proposal or manuscript, I will make every effort to respond in a timely manner.
-My commitment is to provide you with a meaningful response within 1-2 weeks.

-* You can expect my best efforts to provide research equipment, supplies, resources, etc. to support your research.
-I will not always have funds to support individual experiments, but I will work with you to apply for funding.

-* To help you build a strong scientific network, I will connect you with colleagues who might become potential collaborators or mentors that can offer additional perspectives.
-I will offer opportunities for you to engage with others through workshops, seminars, conferences, and other relevant events.
-If areas of your research project fall outside of my expertise, I will work with you to find a mentor that can collaborate and advise on these aspects of your research.
-I will also work with you to expand your network to ensure you get guidance for the career paths that interest you most.
-I strongly encourage you to regularly discuss your future career goals with me, as it will allow me to better customize networking opportunities to align with your specific needs.
-Together, we will work towards expanding your network and enhancing your professional development.

-* I will support you in your career by writing letters of recommendation.
-At least two weeks before the deadline, please provide me with the following information: (i) due date for the letter, (ii) details of what the letter is for, (iii) instructions for what should be included in the letter, (iv) where to submit/send the letter, and (v) a draft copy of your application materials so I can tailor the letter.
-Some letters have the same deadline as the application, even if the application only asks you to provide name and contact information of letter writers.
-If you cannot find an explicit due date for the recommendation letter, either ask for clarification or assume they are due the same day your application is due and plan accordingly.

-* For graduate students for which I serve as the major advisor, I will serve in accordance to the expectations as outlined in the respective department’s policy/handbook (e.g., clarifying expectations for milestones in consensus with the committee).

 ### Additional Expectations for serving on Graduate Supervisory Committees